mercadopago/devsite-docs/guides/sdks/official/java/orders.en.md

 ## Create order

-Generate an order to associate it with the payment preference and obtain the necessary URL to start the payment flow.
+You can create an order to associate it with the payment preference and get the URL needed to start the payment flow by using the SDK below.
+For details of the request parameters, access the [Create order](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/merchant_orders/_merchant_orders/post) API.

 [[[
 ```java